madprops/gifmaker/README.md

 It (optionally) places words somewhere on each frame.

-Then joins all frames into an animated gif.
+Then joins all frames into an animated gif (or mp4).

 ## Why?